MrEddX/docs.chatrix.one/docs/terms.en.md

 Your account will be marked for deletion if any of the following events occur:

-- Only registered and not used for more than 14 days;
+- Only registered and not used for more than 7 days;
+- After registration, you have not answered the "Bot or Not" test;
 - It was last used more than 365 days ago;
 - Violation warning received.